puppetlabs/puppet-docs/source/guides/custom_facts.markdown

     system_load => 0.25
     users => thomas,pat

+Facter can also easily load fact files distributed using pluginsync.
+Running `facter -p` will load all the facts that have been distributed via pluginsync, so if you're using a lot of custom facts inside puppet, you can easily use these facts with standalone facter.

-It is important to note that to use the facts on your clients you will still need to distribute them using the [Plugins In Modules](./plugins_in_modules.html) method.
+Custom facts can be distributed to clients using the [Plugins In Modules](./plugins_in_modules.html) method.

 ### Viewing Fact Values